-Type of Does the Do the simple Can the Does a How many
+Type of Schedule Does the contingency for each simple schedule have to be met before reinforcement can occur?
+Do the simple schedules have to be completed in a specified order?
+Can the organism choose which simple schedule to follow?
+Does a discriminative stimulus control reinforcement of the simple schedules?
+How many organisms are involved in the reinforcement contingency?

-Schedule contingency schedules organism discriminative organisms are

-for each have to be choose stimuli control involved in

-simple completed in which reinforcement the

-schedule have a specified simple of the simple reinforcement

-to be met order? schedule to schedules? contingency?

-before follow?

-reinforcement

-can occur?

 Multiple No No No Yes 1

-Multiple No NO No 1 65 1

 Mixed No No No No 1

 Conjunctive Yes No No No 1

 Chained Yes Yes No Yes 1

 Tandem Yes Yes No No 1

-Adjust No Yes No No 1
+Adjusting No Yes No No 1

 Cooperative Yes No No No 2 (or more)

 Concurrent No No Yes No 1